churc/MajorStudio1/index.md

 ### 2)   For a timeline, visualization years 1850-2017 (14,284 artworks):  What year were these artworks made?
 ### 3)   Using the classification column identifying 105 mediums, vertical bar visualization of medium by gender: What medium are being collected by gender?
 ### 4)   Identifying the top ten collected women and the top ten collected men and their artworks by medium: Who are the most collected women and men in this collection and what did they make?

+### Findings include:
+### Selecting the 12,856 artworks either by women or by men in the Modern & Contemporary Art Collection, 15.77% artworks are made by women, and 84.23% are by men.
+### Dorothy Liebes has the most number of artworks in the Modern & Contemporary Art Collection with 89 artworks.
+This compares to the most collected man, Raymond Marsh, who is represented by 927 artworks.
+### Notably, of the top ten women collected, only 4 out of 10: Margarete Willers, Lygia Pape, Georgia O’Keeffe and Hilde Reindl, are predominantly represented in the Collection with drawings and paintings.
+The opposite holds true for men, with 8 out of 10 men principally represented in the Collection with paintings, drawings and prints.
+### And 6 out of the top ten women collected are mainly represented by textiles, ceramics, and metalwork, compared to only 2 out of the top ten collected men.
+### Looking at mediums that contain more than 10 artworks, men outnumber women in each of the mediums collected by the department with the exception of textile-related mediums.
+Here, women outnumber men in the following classifications: ‘textiles-miscellaneous’: 12 by women, 0 by men; ‘textiles-samples books’: 13 women, 1 man; ‘textiles-tapestries’: 21 women, 9 men; ‘textiles’: 59 women, 7 men; ‘textiles-woven’ 251 women, 36 men.
+### There are 2,137 paintings in the Collection, 280 paintings are by female artists and 1,857 are by male artists; similarly with drawings, 523 are by women and 4,553 are by men.

 ### Source: [MetObjects.csv, January 2018](https://github.com/churc/MajorStudio1/blob/master/Interactive/genderObj/assets/ModContGenderfinalazsort.csv)